Part 1: Introduction to the Mould Awareness Council and Mould Illness

 We are a dedicated non-profit organization committed to addressing the critical issues surrounding mould and related health issues in Australia.
 Our mission is built around four core objectives:

-1. To support and guide comprehensive studies on dampness and mould, focussing on its health impacts and implications for building design.
+1. Research: To support and guide comprehensive studies on dampness and mould, focusing on its health impacts and implications for building design.
 MAC’s goal is to contribute to a safer and healthier environment for everyone.

-4. To strive to provide much-needed credibility to the area of dampness and mould and its connections with health problems, to assist with the general perception of mould-related illnesses in the community.
+4. Advocacy: To strive to provide much-needed credibility to the area of dampness and mould and its connections with health problems, to assist with the general perception of mould-related illnesses in the community, and to action policy change and develop an appropriate mould-related framework in Australia.

 How do you spell mould?